avijitsamantaray/Archery-game-/README.md

-this is a Archery game using pygame .if you are also intersted in manking games ,you should start with this .This is very easy to learn
+this is a Archery game using pygame .if you are also intersted in making games ,you should start with this .This is very easy to learn

 - # Requirements